 The sanctuary is a single east-facing tower built entirely of laterite.
 The top is gone; however, even in its present state it’s an imposing building because the base is about four meters tall.
 The front doorway is huge and the west wall is open (despite there not being a staircase below it) so you can peer clearly right through the front mandapa and out the back of the tower.
 There’s just one tiny patch of stucco on the sanctuary’s exterior (next to the front door) plus some more inside, but this all probably dates from after the Khmer era.

 Inside there are a few old sandstone platforms and the feet – only the feet – from an old statue, likely a Buddha.
-Parts of five life-sized Khmer statues found here are now in Sukhothai's Ramkhamhaeng National Museum.
+Parts of four nearly life-sized Khmer statues found here are now on display in Sukhothai’s Ramkhamhaeng National Museum.

 No other structures remain standing, though there’s a very long pile of laterite blocks in back, so, perhaps someday there will be further reconstruction.